Monitor your progress in managing your emotional health.

 - Ourselves Black: This online community seeks to empower the Black community by promoting mental health and well-being.
 Find information about mental health issues, view articles and videos, join a conversation or read about others’ experiences in this forum.
 Find resources for you, your family and members of your community.

-- County mental health department or a department of behavioral health: These organizations provide services and referrals to people of all ages to support their emotional well-being.
+- County mental health department or a department of behavioral health: These organizations provide services and referrals to people of all ages to support their emotional health.
 Find programs in your county.

 - Check with your health plan for referrals to licensed counselors as needed.